 What’s the best diet for gluten intolerance?

 When you cut out certain foods from your diet for health reasons, it’s important to ensure that you’re not also cutting out any important nutrients by adapting your diet in a healthy way that works for your lifestyle and your body.

 At London Doctors Clinic we also offer dietary support through our specialist dietitian services to help you create a healthier diet and lifestyle.

-Gluten Blood Test Locations: Birmingham City, Blackfriars, Canary Wharf, Chislehurst, Esher, Guildford, Guy's and St Thomas', Kings Cross, Kingston, Liverpool Street, London Bridge, Manchester Airport, Marylebone, Old Street, Oxford Street, Paddington, Twickenham, Victoria, Wandsworth and Waterloo or you can book a Video Appointment
+Gluten Blood Test Locations: Birmingham City, Blackfriars, Canary Wharf, Chislehurst, Esher, Guildford, Guy's and St Thomas', Kings Cross, Kingston, Liverpool Street, London Bridge, Manchester, Marylebone, Old Street, Oxford Street, Paddington, Twickenham, Victoria, Wandsworth and Waterloo or you can book a Video Appointment